-Natalia Burdyńska-Schuurman is a program coordinator, researcher, writer and journalist for AFGJ.
-Natalia was born in Gdańsk, Poland and raised in Chicago, where she got involved in independent left political organizing and artistic activism.
-Since then, her work has broadened to include academic research sociology, political science and international relations, student-worker organizing, anti-war activism, coalition-building, popular education, grassroots feminist organizing, multimedia journalism and digital campaigning.
-Natalia is passionate about internationalism, sustainable development, language justice and data democratization.
-She co-founded the Lucy Parsons Popular Human Rights School and currently currently co-coordinates AFGJ’s Eco-Solidarity, Anti-War and Respect for Democracy programs.
+Natalia Burdyńska Schuurman is a program coordinator, researcher and writer for AFGJ.
+Natalia was born in Gdańsk, Poland and raised in Chicago, where she first got involved in independent leftist political organizing and artistic activism.
+Since then, her work has broadened to include social science research, student-worker solidarity, anti-war activism, political and popular education, grassroots feminist organizing, multimedia journalism and community-to-community exchanges.
+She co-founded the Lucy Parsons Popular Human Rights School, currently co-coordinates AFGJ’s Eco-Solidarity, Respect for Democracy and Anti-War programs and is involved in several campaigns and initiatives opposing sanctions, militarism and foreign interference in sovereign affairs.

-Maya Hernández is a National Co-Coordinator at Alliance for Global Justice.
-Her work centers on border militarization and border imperialism in the U.S. and across Latin America, and in co-facilitating AFGJ’s labor solidarity.
-She also works with the Fiscal Sponsorship team at AFGJ.
+Maya Hernández works part time with the Fiscal Sponsorship team at AFGJ.
 Maya has a bachelor’s degree in Sociology and Anthropology from Lewis & Clark College.
 She believes in an intersectional and inclusive movement for justice and liberation.

 Evelyn Medina is part of the finance team.
 She works closely with a dedicated group of staff members who contribute on the day-to-day record-keeping and reporting.
 Some of Evelyn’s other areas of focus involve bookkeeping and payroll.